janesmith73/product-docs/CONTRIBUTING.md

 #### Start previewing

-Run the following yarn command to have your browser open a new tab displaying the documentation site.
+Run the following Yarn command to have your browser open a new tab displaying the documentation site.

 ```
 yarn start